evandycke/postgresql-sqlbench/README.md

 ## Useful links

-* [SqlBench](https://github.com/felixge/sqlbench) - Tool to measures and compares the execution time of SQL queries on PG database
+* [SqlBench](https://github.com/felixge/sqlbench) - Tool to measures and compares the execution time of SQL queries on PG database made by [Felix Geisendörfer](https://github.com/felixge)

 ## Build with